DoffuXx/FlowBit-React-Dashboard/README.md

 ### about the project

-This project is a dashboard Admin that is built with React and TailwindCSS, it's a simple dashboard that has some components that are built with TailwindCSS and some are built with Framer-Motion.
+This project is a dashboard Admin that is built with React and TailwindCSS.

 ## Progress

-- [ ] Refactoring The home Page so The graphs will be working.
+- [x] Refactoring The home Page so The graphs will be working.
+- [ ] Change graphs to look like flowbit graphs.
+- [ ] Refactoring Code Base by removing the unused code.
-- [ ] adding new Pages with more Flowbit Components.
+- [ ] Adding new Pages with more Flowbit Components.
+- [ ] Adding more components to the dashboard.
+- [ ] Adding a new theme to the dashboard.

 ## Technologies Used